BanerjeeLab-repertoire/pycat-napari/README.md

 ![PyCAT Logo](src/pycat/icons/pycat_logo_512.png)

 PyCAT (Python Condensate Analysis Toolbox) is an open-source application built on [napari](https://napari.org/) for analyzing biomolecular condensates in biological images.
 It provides a comprehensive suite of tools for fluorescence image analysis, particularly focused on condensate detection, measurement, and characterization.
+PyCAT aims to provide a low/no-code solution, accessible to researchers with varying levels of programming experience.

 ## Table of Contents